rogue0137/wwcsf-algos/code-examples/dynamic-programming/dynamic_programming.md

         return max(max_val_two_houses_ago, max_val_one_house_ago) # 4
 ```

-## MEDIUM Patterns
+## TYPE TWO EXAMPLES

+> 2.create an array, update the array, and use the last value as the answer

+### TBD

+## TYPE THREE EXAMPLES

+> 3. create a matrix (arrays within an array), populate the arrays, use the last square to return the answer

 ### Pathways Pattern

-This pattern is meant to give you a way to think about easy dynamic programming problems.
+This pattern is meant to give you a way to think about dynamic programming matrix problems.
 It is not the most time, nor memory efficient.
 However, the goal here is to teach you tools that you can then iterate on.

 ```python
 # cols = how many columns